Pastels and Natural Light

 Demos will be given daily, and several slide lectures throughout the week, covering inspirational artists, composition, atmospheric color and light, and analyzing water.
 Plenty of one-on-one attention will be available throughout the week.
 Field work will take us to various locales within an easy drive of the campus to explore different aspects of the beautiful alpine landscape of the Sierra Buttes.

-Bill Cone Bill has been painting outdoors for over 12 years, and has exhibited his work in group and one man shows throughout California.
+Bill Cone Bill has been painting outdoors for almost 20 years, and has exhibited his work in group and one man shows throughout California.
 His 'day job' is as a production designer for Pixar Animation Studios, and he has done hundreds of pastel, lighting and color studies for films.
-He has also taught classes on lighting and color at Pixar for the last 10 years, and has given lectures on design for film at museums and universities around the world.
+He has also taught classes on lighting and color at Pixar for the last 14 years, and has given lectures on design for film at museums and universities around the world.

 For those staying at the Field Campus, plan to arrive on Sunday to settle in to your accommodations.
 We can get acquainted that evening during and after dinner.
 Class proper begins the following morning at 8:30 AM.
 Class ends mid-day on Friday.